Crappy presentations logo

 • Fear of missing out (FOMO): “Top brands are already using this strategy.
 Are you?”

-A persuasive presentation is made when you consider how easy it is for your audience to process what you’re saying, while making it.
-This is where cognitive load theory plays a crucial role.
 The more effort your audience has to put into understanding your slides, the less likely they are to be persuaded.
 If a slide is too cluttered, too dense, or too complex, people spend their mental energy deciphering it instead of being convinced by it.

 Persuasion relies on keeping attention long enough to influence decisions.
 But attention is finite, once it’s exhausted, persuasion fails.